-- 3.1 Ordinary meetings of the council will be held on the following occasions: - February to November: on the fourth (4th) Tuesday of the month - December on the third (3rd) Tuesday of the month. - January No meeting held in January. - Meetings to commence at 12:30pm and held at Uralla Shire Council Chambers. - 3.2 The council shall, by resolution, set the frequency, time, date and place of its ordinary meetings.
+- 3.1 Ordinary meetings of the council will be held on the following occasions: - February to November: on the fourth (4th) Tuesday of the month - December on the third (3rd) Tuesday of the month. - January No meeting held in January. - Meetings to commence at 12:30pm and held at Uralla Shire Council Chambers.

+3.2 Omitted